bbenchoff/AGaMEMnon/README.md

 The AG32 has almost no English-language documentation.
 The sanctioned way to build a bitstream is a Windows-only Altera Quartus II fork you fetch from a Baidu Netdisk link (password `12ej`), driving a black-box fabric back-end, `af.exe`.
 There is no Linux path and no open format.
 Fuck you if you want to use this chip as intended.

-*Project AGaMEMnon* takes Verilog and produces a flashable AG32 fabric bitstream — synthesis, pack, place, route, bitstream generation, and programming — with no proprietary vendor binary anywhere in the path:
+*Project AGaMEMnon* takes Verilog and produces a flashable AG32 fabric bitstream.
+Synthesis, pack, place, route, bitstream generation, and programming, with no proprietary vendor binary anywhere in the path, are supported:

 ```text
 Verilog  →  yosys            open synthesis (RTL → AGRV2K LUT4/FF cells)